Prometheus (Stargate)

 Prometheus or X-303 and later BC-303 is a fictional starship that appears in the military science fiction television series Stargate SG-1.
 The ship was first introduced during the shows sixth season in the episode titled "Prometheus", and would go on to become a recurring setting over the remainder of the series as well as being depicted in various spin-off media.

-The ship was first written into the show by Joseph Mallozzi and Paul Mullie, and was designed by production designer Bridget McQuire.
-As well as McQuire, Mullie and Mallozzi, executive producer Brad Wright and art directors James Robbins and Peter Bodnarus also played a significant role in conceptualising and designing the ship.
+The ship was first written into the show by Joseph Mallozzi and Paul Mullie, and was designed by production designer Bridget McGuire.
+As well as McGuire, Mullie and Mallozzi, executive producer Brad Wright and art directors James Robbins and Peter Bodnarus also played a significant role in conceptualising and designing the ship.

-Modern day naval vessels were the main influence for the ships design, with McQuire basing much of the interior on submarines, whilst destroyers and aircraft carriers helped inform much of the ships exterior.
+Modern day naval vessels were the main influence for the ship's design, with McGuire basing much of the interior on submarines, whilst destroyers and aircraft carriers helped inform much of the ship's exterior.

 Development and Production

 Concept and initial design

 Prometheus was first introduced in the episode of the same name, which was written by Joseph Mallozzi and Paul Mullie.
 Work on designing the spaceship began in 2002, with the Prometheus being imagined by the shows writers as Earth's answer to the Goa'uld mothership.
 Mullie described wanting to create a ship that was "exactly the opposite of the Goa'uld ships, which are basically big empty rooms", explaining that executive producer Brad Wright wanted a set with objects that could be interacted with by the actors, such as screens, buttons, chairs and flashing lights; none of which could be found on the shows Goa'uld sets.
-The shows production designer Bridget McQuire and her team began their work around five weeks before filming commenced.
-According to McQuire, the writers wanted a ship "that looked less like a hi-tech alien vessel, and more like one that had been built for the USAF".
+The shows production designer Bridget McGuire and her team began their work around five weeks before filming commenced.
+According to McGuire, the writers wanted a ship "that looked less like a hi-tech alien vessel, and more like one that had been built for the USAF".

-McQuire focused in on the idea of having contemporary sea-going military craft inform both the interior and exterior of the ships design and had art department coordinator Noeleen Tobin compile a collection of photographs to help the process.
-Tobin came back with pictures from the bridges, engine rooms and other areas of various United States Aircraft carriers and submarines.
-McQuire wanted to "incorporate many features we see in military vessels today, and adapt them for space travel", imagining Prometheus as "more or less a destroyer in Space".
-McQuire specifically wanted to include "confined spaces, low ceilings and plenty of exposed conduits and piping" from submarines and aircraft control towers into the ships design.
-In her concept, McQuire knew the ship would focus around a bridge space, engine room and that the ship would also contain a hangar bay to house the smaller X-302 fighter craft, although they would not initially be building that part of the set.
+McGuire focused in on the idea of having contemporary sea-going military craft inform both the interior and exterior of the ship's design and had Assistant Art Director Noeleen Tobin research a collection of reference images and schematics to help the process.
+Tobin came back with reference material the designers could use for inspiration.
+Images of ship bridges, engine rooms and other areas of various United States Aircraft carriers and submarines.
+McGuire wanted to "incorporate many features we see in military vessels today, and adapt them for space travel", imagining Prometheus as "more or less a destroyer in Space".
+McGuire specifically wanted to include "confined spaces, low ceilings and plenty of exposed conduits and piping" from submarines and aircraft control towers into the ship's design.
+In her concept, McGuire knew the ship would focus around a bridge space, engine room and that the ship would also contain a hangar bay to house the smaller X-302 fighter craft, although they would not initially be building that part of the set.